community-libs/vaurien/README.rst

 Vaurien
 #######

-THIS IS CURRENTLY BETA AND COULD KILL KITTENS.
+THIS IS CURRENTLY BETA AND WILL KILL KITTENS.
 TAKE CARE.

 The idea behind Vaurien is to have a TCP proxy which sometimes drops packets, sometimes delays requests and sometimes just work.